Hasan al-Basri: Characteristics

 According to various historical sources, it is said that Hasan was admired by his contemporaries for his handsome appearance.
+With some asserting he had blue eyes.
 In this connection, Ibn Qayyim al-Jawziyya (d.
 1350) relates an older tradition, which states: "A group of women went out on the day of Eid and went about looking at people.
 They were asked: 'Who is the most handsome person you have seen today?'
 They replied: 'It is a teacher wearing a black turban.'
 They meant al-Ḥasan al-Baṣrī."
 As for his personality, it is related that Hasan was a frequent weeper, being known by those around him "for the abundance of tears he shed out of compunction for his sins."
 One particular tradition relates that he wept so much praying on his rooftop one day that his abundant tears began to run off "through the downspouts upon a passerby, who inquired whether the water was clean."
 Hasan immediately called out to the man below, telling him "it was not, for these were sinner's tears."
 As such, "he advised the passerby to wash himself forthwith."
 In a similar vein, Qushayri related of Hasan: "One would never see al-Hasan al-Basri without thinking that he had just been afflicted with a terrible tragedy."
 With regard to these traditions, one scholar noted that it is evident that Hasan "was deeply steeped in the sadness and fear so typical of ascetics of all religions."